eses-corner/eses-corner.github.io/_posts/2024-01-17-madison-bookstore.md

 &emsp; Now, weeks after leaving Madison, with a book half-read, sometimes, these echoes of doorbell jingles and the stories of books from a few regulars linger in my memory.
 It seemed to me something that deserved to be shared far and wide, spreading the reading culture that thrived in heart of Madison.

+_the image above captures a quiet corner of Paul's Bookstore_

 <div class="post-info">
 Esther, <br>